BJMdotNET/pr1nc3/topics/ava-duvernay/index.md

 ----

- - [**"'A Wrinkle in Time' director Ava DuVernay to make Prince documentary for Netflix -- The filmmaker has the support of the late Minnesota musician's estate."**](http://www.startribune.com/ava-duvernay-to-make-prince-documentary-for-netflix/499015301/) in [Minneapolis Star Tribune](http://www.startribune.com/) on 31 October 2018 about Ava DuVernay, Netflix ([mirror](https://web.archive.org/web/*/http://www.startribune.com/ava-duvernay-to-make-prince-documentary-for-netflix/499015301/))
+ - [**"'A Wrinkle in Time' director Ava DuVernay to make Prince documentary for Netflix -- The filmmaker has the support of the late Minnesota musician's estate."**](http://www.startribune.com/ava-duvernay-to-make-prince-documentary-for-netflix/499015301/) in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 31 October 2018 about Ava DuVernay, Netflix ([mirror](https://web.archive.org/web/*/http://www.startribune.com/ava-duvernay-to-make-prince-documentary-for-netflix/499015301/))

 ----